soudael/sandbox-sudoku/readme.md

 Sudoku is a terminal based game made for running classic sudoku game.\
 It is written with **C++17** using stardard libraries.\
 Running only in **Windows** currently.\
-You can contact me for more information about this code and future projects in my instagram direct[^1].
+You can contact me for more information about this code and future projects in my instagram direct[^ig].

 - [x] Menu navigation.
 - [ ] Functional menu options.
-- [x] Board with random numbers following classic sudoku rules. functioning
+- [x] Board with random numbers following classic sudoku rules.
+- [ ] Functional gameplay and note mechanic.

 ### Installation